-PFF, a subsidiary of Perma-Fix Environmental Services, Inc. operates a Resource Conservation and Recovery Act (RCRA) commercial waste bulking, storage, and treatment facility (Facility) in Gainesville, Florida.
-Waste managed on-site includes a wide variety of hazardous, industrial, universal, biomedical waste, mixed, radioactive-only and non-hazardous wastes.
+Perma-Fix of Florida (PFF), a subsidiary of Perma-Fix Environmental Services, Inc. operates a Resource Conservation and Recovery Act (RCRA) commercial waste bulking, storage, and treatment facility at 1940 Northwest 67th Place, Gainesville, Alachua County, Florida 32653 (the Facility).
+Waste managed onsite includes a wide variety of hazardous, industrial, universal, biomedical, mixed, radioactive-only, and non-hazardous wastes.
 Currently, the Facility blends hazardous, non-hazardous, and mixed wastes into fuels for use in off-site facilities, such as incinerators and industrial furnaces and boilers.
-The Facility also consolidates, repackages, and sorts waste for shipment off-site for treatment and/or disposal.
+The Facility also consolidates, repackages, and sorts waste for shipment offsite for treatment and/or disposal.
 Current activities at the Facility also include the receipt and non-permanent storage of radioactive (or mixed) wastes pursuant to a license issued by the Florida Department of Health, Bureau of Radiation Control.
-PFF also manages Polychlorinated Biphenyls (PCBs) in accordance with EPA's Approval to Commercially Store PCBs.
+PFF also manages polychlorinated biphenyls (PCBs) in accordance with the United States Environmental Protection Agency (EPA) Approval to Commercially Store PCBs.

-The Part I portion of this application has been organized based on the structure found in Florida Department of Environmental Protection (DEP) Form 62-730.900(2)(a).
-This section includes the requisite supporting information for the DEP Form 62-730.900(2)(a), including additional descriptions of site information, tables, figures, and attachments, which are included below.
+The Part I portion of this application has been organized based on the structure found in Florida Department of Environmental Protection (DEP) Form 62-730.900(2)(a) and follows the requirements of 40 CFR §270 (a) through 40 CFR §270 (n).
+This section includes the requisite supporting information for the DEP Form 62-730.900(2)(a), including additional descriptions of site information, tables, figures, and attachments.